International child abduction

+International parental child abduction

-International child abduction occurs when one parent unlawfully takes (or retains) a minor child in a country other than the one the child has his/her habitual residence.
+International parental child abduction occurs when one parent unlawfully takes (or retains) a minor child in a country other than the one the child has his/her habitual residence.
 If that country is a party to the Hague Convention on the Civil Aspects of International Child Abduction (applicable to children under 16), then the child will usually be returned to the country of origin.
 If there is a conflict of law between two countries, the guardian must follow the laws of the country where the child physically present.
 It is very common that a parent that has legal custody of the child in the country where the child physically present, is wanted for parental abduction in another country.
 In such cases the child cannot be removed from the country where the child physically present, before child custody ends at age 18, because otherwise the child will not be returned to the taking parent.
-This does not have anything to do with children's rights or welfare, only parental rights.
-According to the law the left behind parent is legally the only victim if the child is not returned before child custody ends at age 18.
-This would also be the case if the child does not want the taking parent to go to jail, does not want to see (have no contact with) the left behind parent for the rest of their lives.
-Children have no say in a child custody dispute involving themselves even when they turn 18 years old and are legal adults and child custody becomes moot.

-According to the law when the child is 18 or older, it legally does not make a difference if child is returned, because child custody becomes moot.
-Further legal proceedings with regard to it can have no effect.

-For example it is a criminal offense under United States federal law for the Japanese parent to take and or retain her children in Japan, while under Japanese law it is a criminal offense for the American parent to take the same children back to the United States.
-According to the law of their respective country both parents are correct.
-Because the children are in Japan both parents must comply with Japanese law (not American law).
-Both parents are only concerned over their parental rights not their children's welfare, and will not respect the others parents legal parental rights under the laws of the other country.

-On many occasions parents of Indian origin have taken a child to India and have immediately sought favorable custody orders from the Indian courts.
-Usually such efforts will not be recognized in the United States and they may well be counterproductive.
-A U.S. court will not permit parents to evade U.S. jurisdiction by the subterfuge of a parent taking the child to another jurisdiction.
-This would even be the case, of the pre-decree abduction was not illegal under state law.